Aparna20071996/Acronyms-using-Python/README.md

    **Summary**

 This is a great python program to test your logical skills.
 These types of programs contribute a lot to your coding interviews.
-So you should keep trying such programs to develop a good understanding of creating algorithms to perform well in your coding interviews.
+So you should keep trying such programs to develop a good understanding of creating algorithms to perform well in your coding interviews..